kkuehlz/virtual_vec/README.md

 ### Overview

 `virtual_vec` is a type compatible with `std::vector<T>`.
-The implementation targets large vectors that are pushed to frequently and guarantees `O(1)` for appending to the end.
+The implementation targets large vectors that (1) are pushed to frequently and (2) the size is not known, (3) have a fixed memory upper bound.
+This guarantees `O(1)` for appending to the end.
 Do note the purpose of this implementation is experimentation, and it has not been tested in a production system.

 ##### Strategy

 When the vector is instantiated, it reserves a large chunk of virtual memory addresses from the operating system.
 Memory from this address space is committed to our process as the vector grows.
 We never have to copy the entire vector to a new address space.

-This implementation is hardcoded to use 4GB virtual address for each vector, so you can have billions of these per process.
+This implementation is hardcoded to use 4GB virtual address for each vector, so you can have thousands of these per process.
 The number was chosen arbitrarily and can be made bigger or smaller depending on your use case.
 For obvious reasons this is only applicable to 64-bit systems.

 ### Building